What Is GNE Myopathy?

 AN ONLINE DIAGNOSTIC TOOL

 To check what disease they may have, you can use ALDA Online Diagnostic Tool.

-Ultragenyx is sponsoring several studies aceneuramic acid extended release, an investigational product, in GNE Myopathy.
+Ultragenyx is sponsoring several studies using aceneuramic acid extended release (AC-ER), as an investigational product for GNE Myopathy.

 see the study brochure.

 The National Institutes of Health has an ongoing Open Label Phase 2 trial using ManNac and will be starting a Phase 3 trial later this year.

 Please encourage your GNEM patients to participate in a registry called the GNEM Disease Monitoring Program (GNEM-DMP).